kokopuffz/Pet-my-cats/README.md

 ## MVP
-* Start screen with directions
+- [x] Start screen with directions
-* Screen displaying what shortcut does
+- [x] Screen displaying what shortcut does
-* If correct, cat gets pet, goes to next prompt?
+- [x] If correct, cat gets pet
-* If wrong, game stops, correct shortcut displayed, no pets.
+- [x] If wrong, game stops, correct shortcut displayed, no pets.

 ***